Reception Class School Starters – September 2023

 4. Powerpoint Presentation

-Part of this presentation will be shared at the new parents meetings in July.
-It has got some important information and also contains some pictures of the Reception classroom and children.
+This presentation was shared at the new parents meetings in 2022.
+It contains important information and also contains some pictures of the Reception classroom and children.
 We think it’s helpful for you to see how everything works on a day-to-day basis.
-This will be updated in time for our July meetings.
+This will be updated in time for our 2023 information meeting.

 NB Ordering milk and hot school meals